css-hooks/css-hooks/docs/configuration/index.md

 # Configuration

-Register each selector and at-rule that your components will use with `on()`.
-The generated stylesheet evaluates these conditions, while the component's style object supplies the declarations.
+Register each selector and at-rule as a hook that your components can use with `on()`.
+The generated stylesheet evaluates these hooks, while the component's style object supplies the declarations.

 ```typescript
 // src/css.ts